Inclusion & diversity when outsourcing talent

 According to Cloverpop, decisions made and executed by a more diverse workplace yields 60% better results.
 Diverse teams also make better business decisions up to 87% of the time.

 So, when outsourcing talent, diversity and inclusion should be top of mind.
-And yes, diversity and inclusion are still possible when hiring contract workers, consultants and freelancers.
+And yes, diversity and inclusion are still possible when hiring freelancers as well.

 But before we get started, what does this all mean?

 Diversity means valuing and accepting all traits, differences and experiences within your company’s workforce.
 These characteristics include gender, race, physical ability, sexual orientation, experiences, religion, age, socioeconomic status, and more.
 Inclusion refers to providing a collaborative, supportive, and respectful work culture.
 Your contract workers and freelancers should feel equally valued, respected, accepted and encouraged to participate in the organization.

 Check out these simple tips on how you can ensure equal-opportunity when outsourcing freelance contract workers.

 67% of job seekers say diversity is an important factor when considering working for a company.
 Diversity attracts diversity and so diverse candidates will seek out companies who genuinely value those ideals.
 A great way to start attracting more diverse candidates is simply by authentically emphasizing that you value inclusion and equal opportunity.
 Highlight your company’s commitment and your initiatives to hiring diverse candidates on your careers page.
 You can also incorporate real stories and pictures of all the different people working for your company in your social profiles and website.

 2. Ensure your company policies appeal to diverse candidates